jdesgats/lua-resty-mlcache/README.md

 As its only intent is to take a "peek" into the cache to determine its warmth for a given value, `peek()` does not count as a query like [get()](#get), and does not set the value in the L1 cache.
+It does not either return stale values, even if `stale_ttl` has been set in the cache instance.

 Example: